 Revisiting favourites, even to watch them go about their everyday lives

 Our latest research has shown growing interest amongst Gen Z for nostalgia watching to get the ultimate comfort boost.
 They will revisit older videos and tune into their favourite channels, even if the creators are doing something mundane.

-Sixty-nine percent of Gen Z say they often find themselves returning to creators or content that feels comforting to them.4 And 82% of Gen Z have used YouTube to watch content to feel nostalgic.5 Think of it like the YouTube equivalent of rewatching a favourite movie or TV-show when you’re feeling unwell.
+Sixty-nine percent of Gen Z say they often find themselves returning to creators or content that feels comforting to them.4 And 76% of Gen Z in Saudi Arabia have used YouTube to watch content to feel nostalgic.5 This is even higher in Egypt, where this number is 81%.6 Think of it like the YouTube equivalent of rewatching a favourite movie or TV-show when you’re feeling unwell.

 Gen Z even (re)watches their favourite creators doing ordinary things for a long period of time.
 This means they tune into long-form vlogs, featuring a creator cleaning, reading, gardening, cooking, or drawing — often set to calming music.

 What Gen Z viewing habits mean for marketers

 The Gen Z cohort has grown up in the midst of an ongoing pandemic and a climate emergency.
 These individuals are all too familiar with tension and anxiety.